NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 - IN:  Input 2 digits for address, then either the value you want to set, or switch to OUT.
 - OUT: If 2 first digits entered will show value of address in last 4 digits.
 - ADDRESSES:
+    00xxcd is maximum angle of attack setting. c and d is ignored.
+Setting 00 reverts to default.
     19xxxx is training floor altitude.

 "237" on display